pagkly/Zed/Investopedia3/What Is Term to Maturity.md

 ### Why Term to Maturity Can Change

 For many bonds, the term to maturity is fixed.
-However, the term to maturity can be changed if the bond has a call provision, a [put provision](https://www.investopedia.com/terms/p/put-provision.asp), or a conversion provision:
+However, the term to maturity can be changed if the bond has a call provision, a [[put provision]](https://www.investopedia.com/terms/p/put-provision.asp), or a conversion provision:

 -   A call provision allows a company to pay off a bond before its term of maturity ends.
 A company might do this if interest rates decline, making it advantageous to pay off the old bonds and issue a new one at a lower rate of return.
 -   A put provision allows the owner to sell the bond back to the company at its face value.
 An investor might do this to recoup the money for another investment.